-One the cluster profile has been created the “container” will be empty, the controllers MUST be added to the group
+Once the cluster profile has been created, the “container” will be empty, the controllers MUST be added to the group.

-For seamless client failover, ensure that all the members in a cluster are L2-connected, i.e. the same user VLANs exist on all controllers (certain VLANs such as management VLAN can be marked as excluded VLANs).
+For seamless client failover, ensure that all the members in a cluster are L2-connected, i.e., the same user VLANs exist on all controllers (certain VLANs, such as management VLANs, can be marked as excluded VLANs).

 All three controllers are part of the same VRRP cluster.
-The VRRP IP address of 10.0.17.22 is the local mobility switch (LMS IP) that the access points will “talk” to in order to join the controller.
+The VRRP IP address of 10.0.17.22 is the local mobility switch (LMS IP) with which the access points will communicate to join the controller.

-If the configuration is correct the three controllers should form a L2 cluster
+If the configuration is correct, the three controllers should form an L2 cluster

-Verify status of APs on each controller: show ap database long.
-The “flags” filed indicates the state of the access point.
-For now i am interested in the 2S flags:
+Verify the status of APs on each controller: show ap database long.
+The “flags” field indicates the state of the access point.
+For now, I am interested in the 2S flags:

 The access point built a primary and secondary tunnel to the two controllers.